2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-01.md

 This is part of the [Integration Guide](xref:Basics.Platforms.YourCustom.Index) for integrating EAV or 2sxc into your own solution.

 > [!TIP]
-> You can find this fully implemented in the `Integration\BasicEav01` project
+> You can find this fully implemented in the `Integration\BasicEav01` project.
+>
+> Search for `#2sxcIntegration` in the code to find all the things that were adjusted to get it to work.

 ## Scope of Scenario #1 - Read EAV Data